Arfaz123/dio_handler/CONTRIBUTING.md

 ## License

-By contributing to this repository, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to this repository, you agree that your contributions will be licensed under the [Apache License](LICENSE).

 Thank you for your interest in contributing to DioHandler Flutter package!
 Your contributions are greatly appreciated.